-The financial instruments offered by Trading Central are high-risk products that can fluctuate significantly and present a risk of capital loss.
+The financial instruments covered by Trading Central research are high-risk products that can fluctuate significantly and present a risk of capital loss.

 These products are intended for experienced investors with specific knowledge, aware that the risk of loss can be up to the total amount invested or even exceed the initial investment.
 Before making any investment decision, investors should take note of the information in the “Risk Factor” section of the relevant product prospectus and contact their financial adviser to verify the suitability of the investment.

 It is specified that the past performance of a financial product does not prejudge in any way its future performance.